 - The agency manages your hiring process.
 A staffing agency will handle most of the paperwork and admin procedures associated with hiring.
 They’ll collect the required docs from you, prepare your work contract, and set you up on the employer’s payroll or compensate you directly (if you are hired for a temp position).
 Also, they’ll proceed to charge the employer a fixed or monthly fee for their recruiting services.

-Also, before adding you to an active pool of candidates, the staffing agency will schedule a preliminary interview with you.
-Come to it in your best job search armor!
-That is:
+To add you to an active pool of candidates, most staffing agencies and individual recruiters will schedule a short interview with you.
+Come to it in your best job search armor and be sure to:

 - Put together a list of your career objectives that you’ll discuss with the agency to give them a better sense of your job search preferences.